Oh no ! Yet Another Flawed Incompleteness Proof

 Other obviously flawed incompleteness proofs can be seen at:

-Gusfield has modified his paper considerably in response to my original critique of his paper (PDF Gödel for Goldilocks (v1)).
+Gusfield has modified his paper considerably in response to my original critique of version 1 of his paper.
+(Footnote: You can see version 1 of Gusfield’s paper at PDF Gödel for Goldilocks (v1).)
 My original critique is included Critique of Gusfield’s original paper version 1: below.
 I have since updated this page to give a simpler analysis of the version 3 of the paper.

 In his Section 2, Gusfield talks about functions that have one free variable and which always evaluate to either 0 or 1 when the variable is substituted by any natural number greater than 0.